Last updated on April 20th, 2020 at 03:59 pm

 3. Brother LS2125i Review– Easy to Use

-Even though it’s a semi-computerized sewing machine, there’s very good stitch speed of 900 stitches per minutes.
+Even though it’s a semi-computerized sewing machine, there’s a very good stitch speed of 900 stitches per minute.

 At just 13 lbs., you can move the sewing machine to any part of your home where you feel like working.
 As a beginner, you can easily carry this back and forth from sewing class to your house.
-Coupled with the lightweight is a sewing machine carry case, with handle aiding mobility.
+Coupled with it being lightweight is a sewing machine carrying case, with handle aiding mobility.